 This document provides information regarding our Data Usage Policy for both Republic Wireless 1.0 and 2.0 plans.
 Learn what the policy is for each plan, read FAQs, and learn how you can reduce your cellular footprint.

 Cell Data Use - Republic Wireless Plans 2.0

-With the Republic Wireless 2.0 plans suite, native and roaming cellular data are viewed as single unit.
+With the Republic Wireless 2.0 plans suite, native and roaming cellular data are viewed as a single unit.
 However, roaming is calculated at a different rate of use.
-While previous plans utilized separate limits for native and roaming towers, the new plans bundle all of your cellular data usage together, with roaming calculated at a different rate than native towers to accommodate for how expensive roaming cellular data is.
-If you're curious about your total cellular data usage, be sure to check your Republic Wireless app > under "Cellular data usage" Cell Data Usage which will give you a more comprehensive view of your usage.
+While previous plans utilized separate limits for native and roaming towers, the new plans bundle all of your cellular data usage together, with roaming calculated at a different rate than native towers to accommodate how expensive roaming cellular data is.
+If you're curious about your total cellular data usage, be sure to check your Republic Wireless app > under "Cellular data usage".
+Cell Data Usage which will give you a more comprehensive view of your usage.